Izzilab/MatrisomeAnalyzeR/README.md

 ```
 > **Figure 1.
 MatrisomeAnalyzeR workflow.** Input table is annotated by `matriannotate`, then parsed to `matrianalyze` for analysis.

-As an demonstration, let's use the example provided by the old [MatrisomeAnalyzer](http://matrisomeproject.mit.edu/analytical-tools/matrisome-analyzer/) web-page: [matrisomeanalyzer_testfile.csv](http://matrisomeproject.mit.edu/static/media/uploads/matrisomeanalyzer_testfile.csv).
+As a demonstration, let's use the example provided by the old [MatrisomeAnalyzer](http://matrisomeproject.mit.edu/analytical-tools/matrisome-analyzer/) web-page: [matrisomeanalyzer_testfile.csv](http://matrisomeproject.mit.edu/static/media/uploads/matrisomeanalyzer_testfile.csv).
 In addition to Matrisome Divisions and Categories, the rest of the column headers indicate: SampleName_PeptideAbundance ( total intensity of peptide abundance), SampleName_Spectra (number of spectra), SampleName_UniquePeptides (number of unique peptides)
 ```R
 # navigate to work dir
 setwd("/path/to/workdir/")